kevdoran/nifi-ios-s2s/README.md

 Client authentication to the NiFi server is currently supported via username and password credentials, which can be specified in the site-to-site client configuration.

 ## FAQ and Troubleshooting

+*Q: In my application logs I see, "Unable to discover port id for site-to-site input port with name '...'.
+Server returned status code '403'."*

+A: This is a permissions issue with the user you are using to connect to the NiFi API.
+Check the Policies menu in the NiFI UI and make sure the user has an access policy for 'retrieve site-to-site details'.

 *Q: I cannot successfully send data over a secure connection.
 In my application logs I see, "ERROR  An SSL error has occurred and a secure connection to the server cannot be made."*